JonathanThomaz/cinnecta-marvel-challenge/README.md

-# Getting Started with Create React App
+# Cinnecta Marvel Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Use Eslint with style guide from airbnb

 ## Available Scripts